We accept PayPal, Visa & Mastercard

 The Water's Edge is a full-length drama by Theresa

 Rebeck.
-A man who attempts to reconnect with a family from which
+A man attempts to reconnect with a family from which he

-he has been long-estranged.
-The reunion is complicated by the fact
+has been long-estranged.
+The reunion is complicated by the fact that

-that his ex-wife believes he is responsible for a past tragedy.
+his ex-wife believes he is responsible for a past tragedy.
+What

-The Water's Edge is a modern take on a Greek Tragedy.
+The Water's Edge centers on a family coping with its grief.
 A

-scorned husband and father, Richard, returns home after a 17-year
+scorned husband and father, Richard, has returned – with younger

-this tense domestic drama turns shocking as a startling twist is
+tense domestic drama turns shocking as a startling twist is revealed,

 The Water's Edge premiered in 2004 at the Williamstown